preetheldhose/gitRepoProjectCreatedForEpsilonInterview/execiseTestAID/Requirement_HowToExecuteProjectReadMe_Folder/HowToExecuteReadMe_ContainAllRelevantDetails.txt

       git clone git@github.com:preetheldhose/gitRepoProjectCreatedForEpsilonInterview.git
 2. Open the project execiseTestAID on eclipse (ensure JDK is already installed prior to opening eclipse).
 3. Open testng.xml
-4. Right click the testng.xml and choose - "Run As" - "TestNG Suite" - for reference I have placed the file ExecuteViaTestNGRightClick (JPEG) in this folder.
+4. Right click the file testng.xml and choose - "Run As" - "TestNG Suite" - for reference I have placed the file ExecuteViaTestNGRightClick (JPEG) in this folder.
 5. This will execute two testng test methods.

 B) Link to the git Repo is as follows: Url: https://github.com/preetheldhose/gitRepoProjectCreatedForEpsilonInterview